Why This Matters

 Islands

-- Land surrounded by water formed through volcanic activity (Hawaii), tectonic uplift, sediment accumulation, or rising sea levels isolating former highlands
+- Land completely surrounded by water, formed through volcanic activity (Hawaii), tectonic uplift, sediment accumulation, or rising sea levels isolating former highlands.

-- Strategic importance for trade routes, military positioning, and exclusive economic zones extending 200 nautical miles from coastlines
+- Islands hold strategic importance for trade routes, military positioning, and exclusive economic zones (EEZs) that extend 200 nautical miles from coastlines, granting control over vast ocean resources.

 Peninsulas

-- Strategic locations for maritime trade—the Iberian, Italian, and Korean peninsulas have historically dominated regional commerce
+- Their location makes them strategic for maritime trade.
+The Iberian, Italian, and Korean peninsulas have historically dominated regional commerce.

 Coral Reefs

-- Biogenic structures built by coral polyps—require warm, clear, shallow water found in tropical latitudes
+- Biogenic structures built by tiny coral polyps that require warm, clear, shallow water, typically found in tropical latitudes between about 30ยฐN and 30ยฐS.

-- Support 25% of marine species despite covering less than 1% of the ocean floor—the "rainforests of the sea"
+- Often called the "rainforests of the sea," reefs support roughly 25% of marine species despite covering less than 1% of the ocean floor.

-- Threatened by ocean acidification and warming—the Great Barrier Reef has experienced severe bleaching events, making reef conservation a major exam topic
+- Threatened by ocean acidification and warming.
+The Great Barrier Reef has experienced severe bleaching events in recent years, making reef conservation a significant topic in geography courses focused on human-environment interaction.

 Quick Reference Table